 True Flavors Family is Opening Debbie Lou’s

-They will serve biscuit sandwiches that look amazing, like grilled lobster on a garlic chipotle cheese biscuit, as well as his unique homemade jams and more.
-Debbie Lou’s will be located next to True Flavors Diner at Lakewood.
+They serve biscuit sandwiches that look amazing, like grilled lobster on a garlic chipotle cheese biscuit, as well as his unique homemade jams and more.
+Debbie Lou’s is located next to True Flavors Diner at Lakewood.

 What We Ate On Our Second Visit

-On our second visit to the Hwy 55 location this past week, we took my cousin who was visiting from New York.
+On our second visit to the Hwy 55 location this past November, we took my cousin who was visiting from New York.
 As usual, I took him around the Triangle, and for the most part, we ate three meals a day!
 There are so many great places to eat in the Durham, Raleigh, Chapel Hill area, so it is hard not to eat so much.
-Since this is not my usual way of eating, I think I’ll have to fast for a week or two!
+Since this is not my usual way of eating, I had to fast for a week!

 We visited the Hwy 55 location of True Flavors to get a taste of Southern food with a twist, and of course, he loved what he ordered!